nosas/blog/deep_learning_python/ch3/article.md

 - TF-Agents for reinforcement learning
 - TF-Hub (repository) for pre-trained deep neural networks
 - TensorFlow Serving for production deployment
-- TFX for distributed training and ML workflow managements
+- TFX for distributed training and ML workflow management

-Together, these components cover a wide-range of use cases: from cutting-edge research to large-scale production, or just a simple image classification application to see if a dog or a cat is in a picture.
+Together, these components cover a wide range of use cases: from cutting-edge research to large-scale production, or just a simple image classification application to see if a dog or a cat is in a picture.

 Scientists from Oak Ridge National Lab have used TensorFlow to train an extreme weather forecasting model on the 27,000 GPUs within the IBM Summit supercomputer.
 Google, on the other hand, has used TensorFlow to develop deep learning applications such as the chess-playing and Go-playing agent AlphaZero.